Bounce Back Stronger: 13 Expert Tips for Fast, Effective Post Marathon Recovery

 #12: Get a Massage

-If you can’t afford a session with a professional masseuse, ask a partner for a rub down, use a massage gun, or try self-myofascial release techniques like foam rolling.
+If you can’t afford a session with a professional masseuse or physical therapist, consider alternatives like asking a partner for a rub down, using a massage gun, or trying self-myofascial release techniques such as foam rolling.

 #13: Try Contrast Baths

-Alternating soaks in the tub with ice baths and warm baths can help speed up post marathon recovery.
+Alternating between ice baths and warm baths in the tub can help speed up post-marathon recovery.
 Ice baths may reduce DOMS, while warm soaks provide compression and increase blood flow.

 Leave a Comment